As a lover of unique places, I always wanted to do an Uluru trip but never got around to it. That is until 2019!

 You could also hire a private car from Alice Springs to Uluru, and visit Uluru on your own but genuinely there is so much value in going with a local guide/ tour company.
-You will learn a lot of interesting facts and stories about Ayers Rock, outback history in a cultural centre, it’s inhabitants and more.
+You will learn a lot of interesting facts and stories about Ayers Rock, outback history in a cultural center, its inhabitants, and more.

-I met a few travellers who did Uluru trip on their own and knew nothing about the fascinating Uluru stories!
-They just drove there, saw the red rock and left!
-But am sure you are cooler than that, you can make this trip memorable and fun, continue reading to know how!
+I met a few travelers who did Uluru trip on their own and knew nothing about the fascinating Uluru stories!
+They just drove there, saw the red rock, and left!
+But am sure you are cooler than that, you can make this trip memorable and fun, continue reading to know-how!

 Book Uluru tours from Alice Springs

-Uluru is a highly visited destination and there are loads of Uluru tours to choose from, some of them offer one day tours and some 2 or 3 day Uluru trip.
+Uluru is a highly visited destination and there are loads of Uluru tours to choose from, some of them offer one-day tours and some 2 or 3 days Uluru trips.

-As you may have seen it on my Instagram, I went on a 3 days and 2 nights tour with Mulgas Adventure tours.
-It was fully focused on fun, affordability, educational, way better food on our tour (even a guide from another tour was eyeing on our food!) and a more relaxed schedule.
-All run by only experienced Australian born guides who have a wealth of knowledge and happy to share them!
+As you may have seen on my Instagram, I went on a 3 days and 2 nights tour with Mulgas Adventure Tours.
+It was fully focused on fun, affordability, education, way better food on our tour (even a guide from another tour was eyeing our food!), and a more relaxed schedule.
+All are run by only experienced Australian-born guides who have a wealth of knowledge and are happy to share them!

-If you are worried about spending 3 days on a tour with the teenagers focused on party or the elders who remind you of your distant uncle and aunties, let me assure you Mulgas knows how to balance the tour!
-They been doing this for years and are known as best in the business.
-In fact, it was referred to me by a fellow traveller as well!
+If you are worried about spending 3 days on a tour with the teenagers focused on the party or the elders who remind you of your distant uncle and aunties, let me assure you Mulgas knows how to balance the tour!
+They have been doing this for years and are known as the best in the business.
+In fact, it was referred to me by a fellow traveler as well!
 Their tours are so entertaining word of mouth does the marketing for them!

-Mulgas target market is the younger travellers usually from 18- 35 years old and of course there will be times where you will meet an odd 45 years old passenger but if they are joining this adventurous Uluru trip, they must be as adventurous as you!
+Mulgas’s target market is the younger travelers usually from 18- 35 years old and of course, there will be times when you will meet an odd 45 years old passenger but if they are joining this adventurous Uluru trip, they must be as adventurous as you!

 I was glad our Uluru tour was full of common activities, which allowed us to talk and engage with each other and within a few hours, we all knew each other by the first name!